skinny85/specnaz/docs/reference-manual.md

 This is the focused equivalent of `shouldThrow`.
 The thinking behind this method is the same as behind `fshould`, and it's deprecated for exactly the same reason.

+### fdescribes

+This is the focused equivalent of `describes`.
+All tests present in this focused group
+(including subgroups of this group) will be focused, even if defined with regular `should` and `describes` calls instead of `fshould` and `fdescribes`.

 ### xshould